HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

 qualitative case studies and expert interviews.
 Data will be sourced from industry reports, financial records, and surveys to provide a comprehensive overview.

+\*This study is designed to be exploratory.
+The overall data collection and analysis process is illustrated in the following UML diagram and explained in detail in the subsequent text.

 ## Data Collection